 Do you have trouble falling asleep at night?
 If the answer to this question is yes then there are also pretty good chances that you might be worried about what this could mean for your overall health and body.
 According to various recent studies, people suffering from insomnia are more likely to suffer from other medical conditions such as anxiety, diabetes, depression, and congestive heart failure.

-However, the silver lining in this cloud is that you are not alone in this boat.
-There are millions of people who suffer from similar condition.
+However, the positive aspect of this cloud is that you are not alone in this boat.
+There are millions of people who suffer from similar conditions.
 Hence, there are various treatment options readily available.
 One of the most common treatment options which are suggested for getting a night of good sleep is to opt for the right mattress.
 The more comfortable the mattress is, the more comfortable sleep you get.
-There are many varieties of mattress online.
-If you love soft and spongy mattress then buying memory foam mattress online will work for you.
+There are many varieties of mattresses online.
+If you love soft and spongy mattresses then buying memory foam mattress online will work for you.

 - The Head-to-Knee Pose or Janu Sirsasana